 We have obtained all pertinent authorizations from the competent bodies to operate in each country.
 They dictate the volumes we are authorized to withdraw, thus ensuring that both the water resources and related habitats and the needs of the population are not affected by the withdrawal.
-The Environmental Management System implemented in all the projects we carry out sets rigorous operational control that guarantees compliance with all applicable requirements.
-In addition, the bodies that grant these authorizations carry out monitoring and control activities to ensure compliance with the conditions set.
+The that grant these authorizations carry out monitoring and control activities to ensure compliance with the conditions set.